Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 * `--count=5` (the default) while checking every minute means that the check will alert if any of your disks have been above a threshold in the last 5 minutes
 * Plugin execution may take a moment due to process enumeration when `--top` is enabled
+* On Windows, the check reports no I/O latency (await) and ignores `--await-warning` and `--await-critical`: psutil delivers the underlying disk times with the wrong unit there ([psutil#3002](https://github.com/giampaolo/psutil/issues/3002))

 **Data Collection:**